 - Put free-weights back in their proper place after you use them.
 Who wants to clean up after others or search high and low for equipment scattered far and wide?

 - Allow other people to focus.
-Distracting other gymrats with loud grunts, sing-a-longs with one's music, chatting on your cell phone, and social hours with friends and neighbors should be avoided.
+Avoid distracting other gymrats with loud grunts, sing-a-longs with one's music, chatting on your cell phone, and social hours with friends and neighbors.

 - Gyms and health clubs may be great places to meet that special someone.
 But if an object of your desire doesn't return your winks and smiles, take a hint: they are probably there to work out, not to hook up.